How to Be the Boss of Your Worries!

 Dr. Yvonne Quinn, Senior Clinical Psychologist

 Dr. Yvonne Quinn is a Senior Clinical Psychologist who has worked for many years in HSE psychology services – both within child and adolescent mental health and primary care settings.
-Her interests include resilience and wellbeing, peri and post-natal mental health and supporting families to promote positive mental health across the lifespan.
+Her interests include resilience & wellbeing, peri and post-natal mental health and supporting families to promote positive mental health across the lifespan.
 She also has significant experience in neurodevelopment assessment.

 She has completed additional training in areas including autism and developmental assessments and psychotherapeutic approaches such as Cognitive Analytic Therapy and infant mental health.
 Outside of work, she enjoys fresh air, keeping fit and hanging out with her four young children.